openvinotoolkit/openvino_notebooks/CONTRIBUTING.md

 In case of output provided by Notebook please create folder ```output``` on the same level as readme file.

+#### Recommendations for File Structure

+- Model

+We recommend to load the model using url otherwise we can accept the model placed in the model folder which will be evaluated further for storage constraints.

+- Data

+We recommend to use embedded URL for image/video data since GitHub limits the size of files allowed in repositories.
+Follow the below instructions to create embedded URL in GitHub:
+  - Go to any issue on GitHub.
+  - In the comment section, you can attach files.
+Just drag/drop, select or paste your image.
+  - Copy the code/link displayed in the text area

+- License

+If you download or include a model, it must be licensed under an open source license like Apache 2.0 which allows for redistribution, modification and commercial use.

+Any datasets, images or videos used for fine-tuning, quantization or inference inside a notebook must be licensed under Creative Commons 4.0 (CC 4.0) with permission for commercial use.
+If commercial use is not allowed, but the data is under CC 4.0, special approval will be required.
+Please let us know in your pull request if your data has any restrictions on use.

 ### Notebook utils

 The _notebook_utils.py_ file in the _notebooks/utils_ directory contains utility functions and classes that can be reused across